Saint-Gaudens National Historical Park

 Augustus Saint-Gaudens, an Irish-born immigrant who grew up in New York, found immense success with his realistic bronze monuments in the late 19th century.
 Seeking respite from the summer heat of Manhattan, he rented a dilapidated Federal-style house in Cornish in 1885.
 He named the estate “Aspet,” after his father’s birthplace in France, and was soon won over by the idyllic surroundings.

-The park preserves over 120 original and reproduced works by Saint-Gaudens, ranging from large public art pieces to detailed portrait reliefs.
-Visitors can explore the
+The park preserves over 100 original and reproduced works by Saint-Gaudens, ranging from large public art pieces to detailed portrait reliefs.

 The New Gallery and Atrium

 As you approach the New Gallery and Atrium, you walk past the towering “Standing Lincoln.”
 A powerful, 12-foot-tall bronze version of the Abraham Lincoln sculpture, originally located in Chicago.
-You can’t help but feel the weight upon Lincoln’s shoulders.
+It is a powerful piece and leaves you excited to explore the rest of the park.

 The “Farragut Monument” is another inspiring piece that first brought Saint-Gaudens widespread recognition, commemorating Civil War Admiral David Glasgow Farragut.